AKing-283/credit-approval-system/README.md

 ## 📸 API Screenshots & Examples

-Below are some example screenshots from the Django REST Framework API for this project, with brief explanations:

 ### 1. Check Loan Eligibility
 ![Check Eligibility](screenshots/check-eligibility.png)
-*This screenshot shows the API endpoint for checking a customer's loan eligibility.
-The response includes approval status, interest rate, tenure, and calculated monthly installment.*

 ### 2. View Loan Details
 ![View Loan](screenshots/view-loan.png)
-*This screenshot displays the details of a specific loan, including customer information, loan amount, interest rate, tenure, and repayment schedule.*

 ### 3. View All Loans for a Customer
 ![View Loans](screenshots/view-loans.png)
-*This screenshot lists all loans associated with a particular customer, showing loan amount, interest rate, monthly installment, and repayments left.*

 ## 📚 API Documentation